zocker-160/ifm/doc/solving.rst

     task "Fasten seat belt" follow activate;

-The :keyword:`follow` clause creates a chain of tasks that must be done one after the other.
+The :keyword:`follow` clause creates a chain of tasks that must be done one after the other, with only movement commands allowed in between.
 The game solver will not attempt the first task in the chain until it knows that all the tasks are possible (i.e., all the prerequisites for each task in the chain are satisfied).
-Also, if one of the tasks in the chain is unsafe, then all previous tasks in the chain are also marked unsafe.
+Also, if one of the tasks in the chain is unsafe, then *all* previous tasks in the chain are also marked unsafe.

 Of course, you can only have a single task in a :keyword:`follow` clause---the immediately preceding task.
 It is an error for two or more